The historic Skinners Falls/Milanville Bridge

-This vital interstate bridge, linking New York and Pennsylvania since 1902 is historic in part due to its association with an important spot on the Upper Delaware and with the early rafting industry that shaped the region's economy.
+This vital interstate bridge, linking New York and Pennsylvania since 1902 is historic in part due to its association with an important spot on the Upper Delaware and with the early rafting, tanning, and railroad industries that shaped the region's economy.

 Unfortunately, this bridge has been closed to all users, including bicycles and pedestrians, since 2019 while the Pennsylvania Department of Transportation (PennDOT) slow-boated plans for this "outstandingly remarkable" structure's restoration, followed by plans to dissemble and reconstruct it in place.
 Currently, PennDOT is threatening to blow it up, despite a strong community will against the bridge's unnecessary destruction.